 b.
-If no other option exists, the use of the involved agency-space, resources, and facilities by the IIT shall be done in accordance with WAC 139-12-030 (1)(b) which states, "Specialized equipment belonging to the involved agency may not be used by the IIT unless: 1 - no reasonable alternative exists; 2 - the equipment is critical to carrying out the independent investigation; and 3 - the use is Formatted: Indent: Left: 2", First line: 0"
+If no other option exists, the use of the involved agency-space, resources, and facilities by the IIT shall be done in accordance with WAC 139-12-030 (1)(b) which states, "Specialized equipment belonging to the involved agency may not be used by the IIT unless: 1 - no reasonable alternative exists; 2 - the equipment is critical to carrying out the independent investigation; and 3 - the use is approved by the IIT commander.
+If the equipment is used, the nonlaw enforcement community representatives on the IIT must be notified about: 1 - why it needs to be used; and 2 - the steps taken to appropriately limit the role of any involved agency personnel in facilitating the use of that equipment."